OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Storytelling + Relationships + Resources = Lasting Change.md

 > Storytelling + Taking a Person by the Hand + Resources on Tap, not on Top = Lasting Change

-Based on these ideas, we've started the [[Storytelling of What Works]] in one-minute videos.
+Based on these ideas, we've started the [[Storytelling of What Works]] by posting short videos.

 ### Lasting Change